The Williams Companies (NYSE:WMB) Updates FY 2021 Earnings Guidance

-The Williams Companies (NYSE:WMB) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The Williams Companies (NYSE:WMB) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of 1.090-1.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.170.
 The company issued revenue guidance of -.

-The Williams Companies (NYSE:WMB) last posted its quarterly earnings data on Sunday, May 2nd.
-The pipeline company reported $0.35 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.29 by $0.06.
-The Williams Companies had a net margin of 1.86% and a return on equity of 7.77%.
-The firm had revenue of $2.61 billion for the quarter, compared to the consensus estimate of $1.89 billion.
-During the same quarter in the prior year, the company posted ($0.43) earnings per share.
-The company’s revenue for the quarter was up 36.5% compared to the same quarter last year.
-As a group, research analysts expect that The Williams Companies will post 1.04 EPS for the current fiscal year.
+A number of equities research analysts have recently commented on the company.
+Morgan Stanley increased their price objective on The Williams Companies from $26.00 to $28.00 and gave the company an equal weight rating in a research report on Monday, March 29th.
+TD Securities increased their price objective on The Williams Companies from $25.00 to $27.00 and gave the company a buy rating in a research report on Wednesday, May 5th.
+Mizuho boosted their target price on shares of The Williams Companies from $27.00 to $29.00 and gave the company a buy rating in a research note on Wednesday, May 5th.
+Scotiabank raised shares of The Williams Companies from a sector perform rating to a sector outperform rating in a research note on Wednesday, March 10th.
+Finally, Wells Fargo & Company boosted their target price on shares of The Williams Companies from $27.00 to $28.00 and gave the company an overweight rating in a research note on Thursday.
+Two investment analysts have rated the stock with a hold rating, nine have assigned a buy rating and one has assigned a strong buy rating to the company.
+The company currently has an average rating of Buy and a consensus price target of $26.10.

-Several equities analysts have recently issued reports on WMB shares.
-Wells Fargo & Company upped their price objective on shares of The Williams Companies from $27.00 to $28.00 and gave the company an overweight rating in a report on Thursday.
-Scotiabank upgraded shares of The Williams Companies from a sector perform rating to a sector outperform rating in a report on Wednesday, March 10th.
-Mizuho increased their price target on shares of The Williams Companies from $27.00 to $29.00 and gave the stock a buy rating in a report on Wednesday, May 5th.
-TD Securities increased their price target on shares of The Williams Companies from $25.00 to $27.00 and gave the stock a buy rating in a report on Wednesday, May 5th.
-Finally, Morgan Stanley increased their price target on shares of The Williams Companies from $26.00 to $28.00 and gave the stock an equal weight rating in a report on Monday, March 29th.
-Two equities research analysts have rated the stock with a hold rating, nine have given a buy rating and one has given a strong buy rating to the company.
-The stock currently has a consensus rating of Buy and a consensus price target of $26.10.
+The business also recently declared a quarterly dividend, which will be paid on Monday, June 28th.
+Stockholders of record on Friday, June 11th will be paid a $0.41 dividend.
+This represents a $1.64 dividend on an annualized basis and a dividend yield of 6.34%.
+The ex-dividend date of this dividend is Thursday, June 10th.
+The Williams Companies’s dividend payout ratio (DPR) is presently 165.66%.

-In other The Williams Companies news, SVP Walter J. Bennett sold 15,000 shares of the company’s stock in a transaction that occurred on Wednesday, February 24th.
-The stock was sold at an average price of $24.00, for a total value of $360,000.00.
-Following the sale, the senior vice president now owns 165,338 shares in the company, valued at approximately $3,968,112.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+In other The Williams Companies news, SVP Walter J. Bennett sold 15,000 shares of the stock in a transaction on Wednesday, February 24th.
+The shares were sold at an average price of $24.00, for a total transaction of $360,000.00.
+Following the transaction, the senior vice president now directly owns 165,338 shares of the company’s stock, valued at $3,968,112.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
 Corporate insiders own 0.27% of the company’s stock.

 The Williams Companies Company Profile